-How does the allergy theory explain this inconsistent fact?
+How does the allergy theory explain these inconsistent fact?
 When alcoholics unknowingly drink alcohol, they do not develop a craving.
-Nor do they lose control over drinking it?
-However, if they falsely believe that they have consumed alcohol, they report great cravings?
+Nor do they lose control over drinking it.
+But if they falsely believe that they have consumed alcohol, they report great cravings?

 How does the allergy theory explain another highly inconsistent fact?
-Alcoholic priests regularly drink communion wine without having a great craving for alcohol and a loss of control.
-Alcoholic priests don’t think they’re drinking alcohol but rather the blood of Christ.
+Alcoholic priests regularly drink communion wine without having a great craving for alcohol.
+Nor a loss of control.
+Alcoholic priests don’t think they’re drinking alcohol.
+They think it’s the blood of Christ.

-The allergy theory’s loss of control is a self-fulfilling prophesy only for those who believe it.
+The allergy theory’s loss of control is a self-fulfilling prophesy.
+But only for those who believe it.

 In 1975, A.A. seemed to have finally accepted the fact that alcoholism is NOT an allergy that causes cravings.
 It noted that “alcoholism is not a true allergy, the experts now inform us.”6 In reality, it was never the consensus opinion of experts that alcoholism was an allergy.
 It was only Dr. Silkworth’s illogical and unsupported speculation.
 And he popularized it in his “The Doctor’s Opinion” in successive editions of A.A.’s “Big Book.”7